spikehq/docs.spike.sh/oncall-schedules/introduction-to-layers-in-on-call-schedules.md

 ### FAQs on Layers

 * **Can I add a layer temporarily?**
-  * You can add a layer and then delete it.
-A common use case if a person needs to take the day off and someone else has agreed to cover them, then add a new layer to cover that day alone.
-Once the day is passed, delete the layer.&#x20;
+  * Yes, you can.
+Alternatively, also check out [On-call overrides](https://docs.spike.sh/oncall-schedules/override-an-on-call).&#x20;
 * **How many layers can I add?**
   * There is no limitation.
 Our recommendation is to avoid adding too many layers.
-Otherwise, it could get confusing how the calendar works and as a result teams usually hesitate to delete any layer.&#x20;
+It could get confusing how the schedule works and as a result teams usually hesitate to delete any layer.&#x20;
 * **How many members can be added in one layer?**
   * There is no limit here either.&#x20;